• Features

 Identifying your buyer persona(s) is a critical step in launching a new business, as it helps you to decide everything from what products you’re going to sell to what kinds of content to include on your blog.
 It also allows you to better determine when is the best time to post on social media networks like Instagram!

-For example, if the majority of the people in your target audience are third-shift workers, the “best times” to post on Instagram mentioned earlier in this article probably won’t be a good match for your brand.
+For example, if the majority of the people in your target audience are third-shift workers, the “best times” to post on Instagram probably won’t be late in the morning, as this is when these users are likely to be asleep.
 You’ll need to adjust your posting schedule based on different sleeping hours and break times.

 In addition, you can research Instagram-specific data for your buyer personas to help you determine the following: